phoolcmd/AKI-Game-Source/README.md

 To run Astral Kitten Island, follow these steps:

 1. Clone this repository to your local machine or download the source code.
-2. Navigate to the demo folder in the repository or the downloaded files.
+2. Navigate to the Demo folder.
 3. Double-click AKI_demo.exe to run the game.

 Please remember this is a work in progress and anything you experience now is subject to change in the future.